 Is VR the Answer?

-In the end, it’s important to understand even though we’re seeing a lot of promise and potential, it’s entirely possible it will take some time for the technology to really come into its own in the data visualization world.
+In the end, it’s important to understand even though we’re seeing a lot of promise and potential, it will take some time for the technology to really come into its own in the data visualization world.
+VR looks promising as the future of data visualization but businesses and academia have a long way to go before actually employing it.

 Kolabtree is a platform that allows you to hire freelance scientists from MIT, Cambridge, Oxford, and other institutions all over the world.
 Get in touch with a scientist today!